pianosnake/verify-cognito-token/README.md

 The `userPoolId` parameter is available from Cognito/Manage Your User Pools/Your-Pool-Name/General Settings.

-The `appClientId` is an optional parameter used to match against the ID token's audience claim.
+The `claims` parameter is an optional parameter used to match against the token's claims.
+Its keys are claim names and its values can be any of [string, number, boolean, function].
+If the value is any of [string, number, boolean] it is checked for strict equality against the token's claim with a matching name.
+If it is a function, the function is run against the claim.
+Do not try to match against an object or an array; rather use a function to test for a particular property.